 Symptoms of Dog Constipation

 A dog that is constipated will strain to defecate.
-Other times, constipation may lead to blood in the stool or tiny stools that do not match up with how much your dog ate.
-These circumstances are usually very painful.
-Some of these symptoms, such as discomfort when defecating, can also be a sign of urinary tract infection.
+Other times, constipation may lead to blood in the stool or tiny stools that do not match how much your dog ate.
+These circumstances are usually harrowing.
+Some symptoms, such as discomfort when defecating, can indicate a urinary tract infection.
+Elderly pets are more likely to struggle with constipation and require more fiber and hydration to keep bowel movements regular.

 Prevention of Dog Constipation

 We cannot preach the benefits of Probiotics enough!
-They can be used as a daily supplement to help keep a dog's immune system healthy.
-Probiotics are good for the overall quality of health for dogs, so owners should be implementing them into their dog's diet regardless.
+They can be used as a daily supplement to help keep a dog's immune and digestive systems healthy.
+Probiotics are suitable for the overall quality of health of dogs, so owners should implement them into their dog's diet regardless.
+Processed foods are bad for dogs (they aren't great for humans either).
+Avoid giving your dog table heavily processed food, such as cereal, cheese, milk, bread, cookies, and potato chips.
+Processed dog food has the same effect on dogs as junk food has on us humans.

 Home Remedies for Constipation in Dogs